Senior Gridder Named to NFF Hampshire Honor Society

 April 23, 2009

 April 23, 2009, Greencastle, Ind. — DePauw University senior Michael McNelis has been named today as a member of the National Football Foundation & College Hall of Fame's (NFF) 2009 NFF Hampshire Honor Society.
 A total of 564 players from 266 colleges and universities qualified for membership in the Society's third year.
-The Society which is comprised of college football players from all divisions of play who contributed greatly to their teams on the field and each maintained a 3.2 grade point average or better in the classroom.
+The Society which is composed of college football players from all divisions of play who contributed greatly to their teams on the field and each maintained a 3.2 grade point average or better in the classroom.

 "There is no question that the lessons learned on the field translate directly into success later in life," said NFF chairman Archie Manning, "and the members of the NFF Hampshire Honor Society serve as the perfect example of football's ability to teach leadership skills.
 We are proud to showcase the accomplishments of this group as part of the NFF's mission in promoting the scholar-athlete ideal.